jabo17/jabo17/README.md

 - 👋 Hi, I’m Jannick
 - 👀 I’m interested in Algorithm Engineering
-- 🌱 I’m currently working on the (dynamic) graphs algorithms.
+- 🌱 I’m currently working on (dynamic) graph algorithms.
-- 📫 You can reach out to me by writing me an e-mail to jannick.borowitz@gmail.com
+- 📫 You can reach out to me by writing me an e-mail at jannick.borowitz@gmail.com

 <!---
 jabo17/jabo17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.